FOOD AND NUTRITION RESEARCH METHODOLOGIES - 2024/5

 Assessment Strategy

-Coursework Practical on Statistics (Submission of 1500 word report with practical analysis of a dataset and simple/applied Statistics in either Food or Nutrition Sciences) as would be obtainable in the industry.
+- Coursework Practical on Statistics (Submission of 1000 word report with practical analysis of a dataset and simple/applied Statistics in Food & Nutritional Sciences).
+Marked by Professor SA Lanham-New, who teaches all the statistics sessions.
 Submission deadline 3 weeks after the lecture/practical has run.
+Worth 50%

 Module aims

-• To provide an understanding of the terms epidemiology and nutritional epidemiology, introduce the important scientific concepts in study design, research protocol development and calibration of methods of investigation
+- To provide an understanding of the terms epidemiology and nutritional epidemiology, introduce the important scientific concepts in study design, research protocol development and calibration of methods of investigation as well as practical experience in dietary intake assessment

-• Introduce important design strategies and interpretation of food and nutritional epidemiological studies and other relevant data and databases together with an understanding of key statistical issues including sampling, study size and statistical power
+- To introduce the important design strategies and interpretation of nutritional epidemiological studies and other relevant data and databases together with an understanding of key statistical issues including sampling, study size and statistical power, application of statistical methods for analysis and evaluation of data.

 Learning outcomes